A Guide to Dimensionality Reduction Techniques

 Types of Dimensionality Reduction Techniques

-There are several types of dimensionality reduction techniques, each with its strengths and weaknesses.
+There are several dimensionality reduction techniques, each with its strengths and weaknesses.
 Some of the most common techniques include:

-• Principal Component Analysis (PCA): a linear technique that transforms the data into a new set of orthogonal features, called principal components, which capture the most variance in the data.
+• Principal Component Analysis (PCA): PCA is a widely used technique that transforms the original features into a new set of features called principal components.
+The principal components are ordered by their variance, and the first few components capture the most important information in the data.

-• t-Distributed Stochastic Neighbor Embedding (t-SNE): a non-linear technique that maps the data to a lower-dimensional space, preserving the local structure of the data.
+• t-Distributed Stochastic Neighbor Embedding (t-SNE): t-SNE is a non-linear technique that maps high-dimensional data to a lower-dimensional space. t-SNE is useful for visualizing high-dimensional data and identifying clusters and patterns.

 Applications of Dimensionality Reduction

-Dimensionality reduction has numerous applications in data analysis, including:
+Dimensionality reduction techniques have numerous applications in data analysis, including:

 Choosing the Right Dimensionality Reduction Technique